Debate to be had about future of monarchy: Sturgeon

 After the programme aired, the duke faced criticism for showing a lack of empathy towards the victims of his late friend, who took his own life in prison earlier this year while awaiting trial on sex trafficking and conspiracy charges.

-However, when asked whether the issue made her consider whether the monarchy is fit for purpose, she replied: “I think it raises a number of questions.
+However, when asked if the issue made her consider whether the monarchy is fit for purpose, she replied: “I think it raises a number of questions.

 “I think there is a debate to be had about the longer term future of the monarchy, one of the things though in the context of Prince Andrew that I feel very strongly about is that a debate about the monarchy shouldn’t be a distraction from Epstein’s victims and how they now get whatever justice they can get and get the truth and the ability to move on.